 The rush to give employees access to all the tools they’d need to work from home was a bit, well, sudden for many employers.
 But since Google Forms is popular and easy to use, after everyone settled in, what quickly became apparent to many office-based teams is that employees could be productive and focused when not in the office—in many cases, even more so.
 Employers everywhere began to understand that remote work really works.

 Thing you can do with Google Forms and Workflow Automation

 Workflow automation is a valuable tool for any business but invaluable at a larger scale.
-Everyone has work that must get done, and workflow automation helps reduce – or even eliminate – the time that needs to be spent on repetitive processes.
+As everyone has work that must get done, this helps reduce – or even eliminate – the time that needs to be spent on repetitive processes.
 This means everyday work gets done faster, and employees spend more time on their primary tasks.
 In enterprise organizations, this automation process saves thousands of hours every year.